-Emily Sutton joined the 4Warn Storm Team in December 2009.
-She started on air a few weeks before the infamous "Christmas Eve Blizzard" slammed Oklahoma City and has been experiencing Oklahoma extremes ever since.
-From Oklahoma City's costliest hail storm to record flooding and three tornado outbreaks, Emily has covered a wide spectrum of Mother Nature's fury.
+A well-recognized face in Oklahoma, meteorologist Emily Sutton joined the 4Warn Storm Team in December 2009.
+She started on air a few weeks before Oklahoma City's largest snowstorm, the "Christmas Eve Blizzard," and has been experiencing Oklahoma extremes ever since.
+In 2013 she promoted to weekday mornings.

-Her passion for weather started at a young age but wasn't realized until joining the Storm Chase Team at the University of Missouri.
-Emily received dual degrees in Atmospheric Science and Media Convergence Journalism.
-In college, Emily's work as a National Weather Service Observer, Agriculture Forecaster and volunteer Storm Chaser served as a great foundation for the years to follow.
+Her passion for weather started at a young age but wasn't realized until joining the Storm Chase Team at the University of Missouri where she saw her first tornado in 2004.
+Sutton graduated with honors and dual degrees in Atmospheric Science and Media Convergence Journalism.

 Sutton started on air in 2007 at KMIZ-TV in Columbia, Missouri.
 Shortly after, she joined WCYB-TV in the Tri-Cities/Bristol, Tennessee as a meteorologist and general assignment reporter.
 It's here she learned about the dynamics of mountain weather and polished her reporting skills.

 Sutton is a member of the National Weather Association and the American Meteorological Society.